rspurgeon/getting-started-with-ak-and-dotnet-instruqt/01-kafka-setup/assignment.md

 +--------------+-----------------------------------------------------------+
 ```

-Similar to the new environment, let's set the new Kafka cluster as the current cluster context in the CLI which will make working w/ the new cluster easier in subsequent steps (be sure to use your cluster Id in the following command):
+Take note of the `Id` field, this is the Kafka cluster Id.
+Similar to the new environment step above, let's set the new Kafka cluster as the current cluster context in the CLI.
+This will make working with the new cluster easier in subsequent steps (be sure to use your cluster Id in the following command):

 ```
 confluent kafka cluster use <cluster-id>